 The following article is written from excerpts that were transcribed from Dr. Seelig’s talk, with intermittent paraphrasing, slight rewording for clarity from the spoken word, or abbreviating as noted.
 Headers have been added.
-The full transcript of her talk is technical and references many sources, and you can read it by clicking here.
+The full transcript of her talk is technical and references many sources, and you can read it by reaching out to us.
 This talk was sponsored by and given at the headquarters of Mineral Resources International in 2002.

 And now Dr. Seelig’s talk…